The linear stability of Reissner-Nordstr\"om spacetime: the full subextremal range: Introduction

+The pointwise estimates for $\pf$ and $\qf^\F$ imply estimates for $\qf$ in the full subextremal range through the relation \eqref{relation}.
+We are then in the condition of having extended the estimates for $\qf$, $\qf^\F$ and $\pf$ to the full subextremal range $|Q|<M$, and therefore the proof of linear stability \cite{Giorgi6} can be applied to obtain control of all the remaining gauge-dependent quantities, as explained in Section \ref{section-lin-stab}.

 The paper is organized as follows.
-In Section \ref{sec-RN} we recall the main properties of Reissner-Nordstr\"om spacetime and in Section \ref{diag-sec}, the symmetric system used in this paper is derived starting from the equations obtained in \cite{Giorgi4} and \cite{Giorgi5}.
-In Section \ref{en-qu}, the energy quantities are defined and the main theorem is stated and the energy-momentum tensor associated to the system is defined in Section \ref{str-sy}.
-In Section \ref{sec-en}, boundedness of the energy for the full subextremal range $|Q|<M$ is proved and in Section \ref{sec-mo}, Morawetz estimates for the subextremal range $|Q|< M$ are obtained.
-In Section \ref{rp-sec}, the $r^p$-estimates are obtained and in Section \ref{section-lin-stab}, we recall the proof of decay for the gauge-dependent quantities in \cite{Giorgi6} and prove the main Theorem.
+In Section \ref{sec-RN} we recall the main properties of Reissner-Nordstr\"om spacetime and in Section \ref{diag-sec}, the symmetric system used in this paper is derived from the equations obtained in \cite{Giorgi4} and \cite{Giorgi5}.
+In Section \ref{en-qu}, the energy quantities are defined and the main theorem is stated.
+The energy-momentum tensor associated to the system is defined in Section \ref{str-sy}.
+In Section \ref{sec-en}, boundedness of the energy for the full subextremal range $|Q|<M$ is proved.
+Morawetz estimates for the subextremal range $|Q|< M$ are obtained in Section \ref{sec-mo} and the $r^p$-estimates are derived in Section \ref{rp-sec}.